beginner-corp/docs.begin.com/src/shared/docs/en/runtime-utilities/arc-http-async.md

 pip install --target ./vendor architect-functions
 ```

-To use our runtime helpers inside of a module in your project, simply require as shown below.
+To use our runtime helpers inside of a module in your node environment, simply require as shown below.

 ```javascript
 let arc = require('@architect/functions')